angular/angular/aio/content/guide/component/component-interaction.md

 A parent component and the associated children share a service whose interface enables bi-directional communication *within the family*.

 The scope of the service instance is the parent component and the associated children.
-Components outside this component subtree have no access to the service or their communications.
+Components outside the component subtree have no access to the service or the associated communications.

-This `MissionService` connects the `MissionControlComponent` to multiple `AstronautComponent` children.
+The `MissionService` connects the `MissionControlComponent` to several `AstronautComponent` children.

 <code-example path="component-interaction/src/app/mission.service.ts" header="component-interaction/src/app/mission.service.ts"></code-example>

-The `MissionControlComponent` both provides the instance of the service that it shares with the associated children \(through the `providers` metadata array\) and self injects that instance through the associated constructor:
+The `MissionControlComponent` both provides the instance of the service that it shares with the associated children using the `providers` metadata array and self-injects that instance through the associated constructor.

 <code-example path="component-interaction/src/app/missioncontrol.component.ts" header="component-interaction/src/app/missioncontrol.component.ts"></code-example>

 The `AstronautComponent` also injects the service in the associated constructor.
-Each `AstronautComponent` is a child of the `MissionControlComponent` and therefore receives the service instance of the associated parent:
+Each `AstronautComponent` is a child of the `MissionControlComponent` and receives the service instance of the associated parent:

 <code-example path="component-interaction/src/app/astronaut.component.ts" header="component-interaction/src/app/astronaut.component.ts"></code-example>